University Health and Counseling Services

 The internship selection process involves two steps.
 The first step is a review of application materials, including the AAPI completed online, cover letter, current curriculum vitae, three letters of recommendation, with at least two from clinical supervisors who will speak directly about the quality of your clinical work and your engagement in clinical supervision, and official graduate transcripts.

 Following the review of applications, our selection committee selects a list of finalists who are assessed as having experiences and goals that are identified as being a "good fit" with the training expectations at our site.
 We will then notify applicants about selection as finalists.
 The second phase of the selection process involves participation in interviews with members of the staff.
-In consideration of the COVID-19 pandemic, interviews will only be held via video conferencing (WebEx) for the 2021-2022 cohort application process.
+Interviews will only be held via video conferencing (WebEx).

 We wish you the best in your internship application process.
 Please feel free to contact me with any questions about our program.
 You may reach me by telephone (262) 472-1305 or preferably by email at dewaltt@uww.edu